masonitedoors/MDL/packages/mdl-css/README.md

 The `mdl.css` file with all of the styles is the default export of the package.
 This means you will need something to handle imports of a .css file, such as webpack with the css-loader and style-loader.

+Also, present is the `styles` directory, featuring all the Sass mixins and variables for MDL.

 ### JavaScript

 ```js